jpgmv1998/reproducible_paper_template/README.md

 * `raw2clean` - a folder containing:

-    * This template contains one template script and four example scripts of the `datasetName_raw2clean.R`:
+    * One template script and four example scripts of the `datasetName_raw2clean.R`:

       * `code/raw2clean/_template_datasetName_raw2clean.R` - an R script containing only the general structure of this type of file.
       * `code/raw2clean/_example_muniDivision2015_raw2clean.R` - a real example of a raw2clean R script with spatial data as input.